-Did you know that January is Cervical Cancer Awareness month?
-Cervical cancer is one of the most common cancers among women, with over 12,000 cases diagnosed in the United States each year, with over 4,000 deaths.
+Did you know that January is Cervical Cancer Awareness Month?
+Cervical cancer is one of the most common cancers among women, with approximately 13,960 cases diagnosed in the United States in 2023, with over 4,000 deaths.
 While cervical cancer is often treatable, especially if diagnosed early, it can significantly impact a woman’s quality of life.
 One potential complication of cervical cancer is lymphedema, a condition that can cause swelling, pain, and discomfort.
 Understanding the causes, symptoms, and treatments of cervical cancer and lymphedema can help women better manage the effects of this condition.
 Continue reading →

 Simon Sinek’s book “Start With Why” says to be successful, you must start with your why when creating a business.
 I started The Compression Closet to help those without insurance obtain the garments they need for lymphedema.
 When I was working in a durable medical supply company that served women who needed bras and prostheses due to breast cancer, there was also the need for compression for lymphedema.
 Time and time again, I heard women complain about insurance not covering these products and how difficult it was to obtain them.
 At this time, you could not bill Medicare for garments.
 I sympathized with this woman who had struggled to beat the battle of breast cancer just to be left with a new disease, a chronic disease.
 To make matters worse was the challenge of trying to obtain these garments, and thus, I started The Compression Closet.
 Continue reading →